-- 1. Equally distribute funds across the region through a continuing, cooperative, and comprehensive process. - 2.
+- 1. Foster coordination and participation within the region, the TTCI will attempt to fund at least one project per Act51 Agency every two TIP cycles. - 2.
 Develop every project in coordination with adopted Transportation Performance Measures. - 3.
 Affirm adopted projects reflect the goals of the MTP. - 4.
 Encourage local agencies to coordinate with each other in preventative maintenance projects for funding. - 5.
 Coordinate various funding sources for projects. - 6.
-Supports projects with local significance. - 7.
+Projects with local significance. - 7.
+Include an out year call for projects during each TIP development for a two year overlap of projects. - 8.
 Promote cost effectiveness of project and Transportation Asset Management Council (TAMC) goal of applying the right fix at the right time.